Our Team | EFEIA

 European Delegation Coordinator

-A Telecommunications Engineer with advanced specialization in electromagnetic pollution, environmental health, and electrohypersensitivity (EHS).
-Certified by GEMS Academy and licensed by the EFEIA Foundation, she provides assessments for individuals and organizations, combining technical solutions with electromagnetic hygiene strategies.
-After living with severe EHS for over a decade, she applied the EFEIA Protocol and made a full recovery.
-She now coordinates projects and partnerships in Europe, connecting organizations with licensed specialists and advancing EFEIA’s mission across the region.
+A Telecommunications Engineer with advanced specialization in electromagnetic pollution, environmental health, and electrohypersensitivity.
+Certified by GEMS Academy and licensed by the EFEIA Foundation, she conducts assessments for individuals and organizations, combining technical measurement with electromagnetic hygiene protocols.
+After managing severe EHS for over a decade and applying the EFEIA Protocol, she made a full recovery.
+She now coordinates projects and partnerships across Europe, connecting organizations with licensed specialists.

 Cinthia Rincón